Delhi Technological University: Research

 Students at DTU participate in projects such as design and development of a Formula SAE car, Unmanned Ground Vehicle (UGV DTU), SAE Mini Baja, ASME HPV, Hybrid Car, solar car, unmanned aerial vehicles, innovative embedded devices appreciated worldwide and setting up a plant for manufacturing Biodiesel.

-Pioneered by the Defianz Racing team participating in the Formula Student competition, many student teams collaborate with universities from other countries and actively participate in international and national competitions.
+The Defianz Racing team participating in the Formula Student competition, is one of the student teams collaborating with universities from other countries and actively participate in international and national competitions.
 The college also came up with the development of a Personalised Mover – Mitra.
 Delhi College of Engineering is one of the TIFAC COREs (Technology Information, Forecasting & Assessment Council's Centres Of Relevance & Excellence) in Fiber Optics and Optical Communication.
 Also, Students of Delhi College of Engineering have made it top-15 Worldwide slots in the Microsoft Imagine Cup 2007 and 2008.

-The technical team UAS-DTU has been exceptionally successful, in designing and building a prototype UAV, the Aarush X-1 with funding and mentorship from Lockheed Martin, USA.
+The technical team UAS-DTU has been successful in designing and building a prototype UAV, the Aarush X-1 with funding and mentorship from Lockheed Martin, USA.
 It also stood third in the AUVSI Student Unmanned Air System (SUAS) Competition, 2012.
 The team has developed several prototype UAVs and expands its UAV count each year.

 The solar car team, DTU Solaris was the first solar electric vehicle team in the country to have developed a two-seater passenger solar electric vehicle Arka in 2012.
 Its previous design – Avenir won the Most Economical Car Award in WSC 2011.

 The campus at DTU has been proposed as one of the sites for the Delhi Government's plan of creating Delhi a Research and IT hub.
 A Knowledge Park at DTU has been set up as part of better infrastructure for Delhi.